nreh/ws-epaper-api/README.md

-# E-Paper API Library (Raspberry Pi)
+# Raspberry Pi E-Paper API Library

-C++ Raspberry Pi library for displaying GUI on Waveshare's e-paper display.
+C++ library for displaying GUI on Waveshare's e-paper display using a Raspberry Pi.

 ## Quick Links: